probe-rs/webpage/src/docs/library/basics.md

 ---
 title: "Basic Usage"
-description: "The very basics of using probe-rs."
+description: "The very basics of using the probe-rs library."
 order: 20
 ---

 ## The Probe struct

-The [Probe](https://docs.rs/probe-rs/*/probe_rs/struct.Probe.html) struct represents the physical probe in code form.
+The [Probe](https://docs.rs/probe-rs/*/probe_rs/probe/struct.Probe.html) struct represents the physical probe in code form.
+To list available probes, use the [Lister](https://docs.rs/probe-rs/latest/probe_rs/probe/list/struct.Lister.html) struct.
-It is used to do probe discovery, set physical parameters of the probe, spawn sessions and last but not least use special probe specific features such as SWV tracing, hard reset, etc.
+It is used to set physical parameters of the probe, spawn sessions and last but not least use special probe specific features such as SWV tracing, hard reset, etc.
 So if you are looking for non-core-architecture-specific functionality, the `Probe` struct is most likely the right place to look.